-In Western Canada we live and work in Saskatchewan performing a range of ministries including parish work, First Nations, education, health care, prison ministry, youth ministry and working with immigrants...
-We also have Western Canadian members ministering in Peru, Italy and The Gambia.
+In Western Canada we live and work in Saskatchewan performing a range of ministries including parish work, reconciliation with indigenous, education, health care, prison ministry, youth ministry and working with immigrants… We also have Western Canadian members ministering in Peru, Italy and The Gambia.

 Why do you call yourselves Prince Albert province?

 Our Congregation is divided into administrative regions called provinces and regions based largely on geography.
 In Canada, we have two provinces: The Quebec Province and the Prince Albert province.

 The age limit is to be discussed with the Provincial and General Superior.
 Young women who want to join the PM’s spend some time getting to know the Sisters at the Discernment House in Saskatoon, SK.
 It is a time of mutual acquaintance between the Institute and the candidate as well as a time of preparation for the unique experience of the novitiate.
 The age limit depends on the person’s maturity.
 A vocation to religious life is sustainable only if there is a certain level of human and spiritual maturity.

 If you do not already live in Canada, we suggest that you contact us and we will help to connect you to the Presentation of Mary community in your home country or in the country nearest you.
 If you would like to live and minister in Canada, we suggest that you establish yourself in Canada and then contact us.

 Yes, the person can still join the PM sisters.
 If she is divorced than she has to have an annulment of her marriage before she can become a postulant.
 If the candidate is a widow or someone who has obtained a marriage annulment and all the canonical conditions are met than she is welcome in our congregation.

 What a Sister of the Presentation of Mary does with her day is so varied that only a sampling can be given here.
 Prayer, work, ministry, community activities and leisure make up most of our days.